TrixterTheTux/CTF-Flag-Submitter/README.md

 ## Running the project

-You can install the project's dependencies with `pip3 -r requirements.txt`.
+You can install the project's dependencies with `pip3 install -r requirements.txt`.
 Then, to start up the project all you need to run is `python3 ./main.py [competition name]`.

 In some cases the project can exit, for example if the submission server was down.
 Due to this, it may make sense to set this up as a systemd service instead or monitor it actively that it still works.